top of page

 In-kind donations enable Neighbors to set-up and furnish apartments for refugee families, as frequently as two or three times in some months.

-To that end, gently used and clean furniture, appliances, and other furnishings are needed to set-up modest-sized apartments.
+To that end, gently used and clean furniture, clean appliances, and other clean household items in excellent condition (e.g., cookware, dishes, glassware, etc.) are needed to set-up modest-sized apartments.

 We do not collect adult clothing.